eKrysmanski/QMEE/README.md

 1. Estimation: the SAR-assay dotplot allows for easy discrimination, ranking, and ratioing as values are presented on a common scale.

-2. Assembly: graphical elements that should be compared are grouped (i.e., treatment groups) and presented regular, simple, and orderly (repeated pattern; mock/sar...mock/sar).
-Induction type (mock/SAR) is encoded by colour implicitly, and clearly labelled on the x-axis.
-Using Mock and SAR as labels simplifies the labels, and uses regular language.
-Details for each treatment would be included in the figure caption.
+2. Assembly: graphical elements that should be compared are grouped (i.e., treatment groups) and presented regular, simple, and orderly.
+The order of the data is deliberate, following a repeated pattern ( mock/sar...mock/sar).
+Induction type (mock/SAR) is encoded by colour implicitly to reduce reliance on reading labels, and each treatment is clearly labelled on the x-axis.
+Using Mock and SAR as labels simplifies the labels, and uses regular language, rather than explicitely writting each treatment.
+A group label is used to distinguish between groups whether by treatment (Pst avrRpt2/Flg22) or by genotype (Col-0/sid2-2) depending on the nature of the data

-3. Detection: the dots clearly encode physical values, and above all else represent the raw data.
-Summarized data (standard deviation and mean) are represented simply as errorbars and a horizontal segment (rather than a bar).
+4. Detection: the dots clearly encode physical values, and above all else represent the raw data.
+Summarized data (standard deviation and mean) are represented simply as errorbars and a horizontal segments (rather than a bar).

 ## Week of Jan 11, 2026 -- Assignment 2